aaronjamesyoung/ajy-digitalgarden/src/site/notes/01-personal/Brokentop Circuit.md

 The first day begins with a long, consistent uphill to mile 13 at Tam McArthur Rim.
 It's worth taking the out & back as mapped on my Caltopo link above, to get the really good view at the top of the rim.
 After this, descend to Three Creek Lake.
 I find this to be a great lunch spot.

-> Fun fact - Three Creek Lake is not "Three Creeks Lake", but you'll often see people mistakenly calling it this.
-Instead it's named for it's outflow creek, which is "Three Creek".
+> Fun fact - Three Creek Lake is not "Three Creeks Lake", but you'll often see people mistakenly calling it this (understandably).
+Instead it's named for Three Creek.
+Just downstream of the lake is Three Creek Meadow, where three creeks join to form Three Creek.
+This is the source of the name.

 Find the Little Three Creek Lake trailhead.
 I like to cross the dam, continue between two campsites, and turn right on the road to find the trailhead.
 Head toward Park Meadow, passing through a burn area and crossing a few creeks along the way.
 From Park Meadow, it's about a mile uphill to the unmarked Golden Lake turnoff, then another half mile to the lake.